btc-ticker/btc-ticker/README.md

 ```

 After everything run through, it is possible to login with the password `btcticker`
-In order to prepare everyting for release, run `/home/admin/XXprepareRelease.sh`
+In order to prepare everyting for release, run `/home/admin/XXprepareRelease.sh`.
+When you just want to use it for yourself, you do not need to run `/home/admin/XXprepareRelease.sh`.

 ## Changing the ssh password
 In order to secure your btc-ticker in your local network, you should change the SSH password after setting up everything.